 Questionable Advice; Big Invoices

-The issue was compounded by the fact that every time that vice president joined a call, it cost $300 or more the hour.
+The issue was compounded by the fact that every time that vice president joined a call, it cost $300 an hour.
 As the then director of communications for a B2B software business, my little budget was under constant pressure – and I had a hard time reconciling that cost with the value.